 Do you know the special cleaning needs of your veterinary hospital?
-Many dogs, cats, and other pets ” not to mention owners of these pets ” come through your doors every day.
+Many dogs, cats, and other pets – not to mention owners of these pets – come through your doors every day.
 Along with your veterinarians and vet techs, most of your facility is going to be high traffic.
 You are going to want to clean daily and stay on top of messes as they come up.
-Here is a review of the top places to focus on when having your veterinary hospital cleaned.
+Here is our cleaning checklist for your veterinary hospital so you can be aware of the top places to focus on when cleaning.

 Cleaning Checklist for your Veterinary Hospital